lsolesen/optimafootball-com-jekyll/_pages/strategic-coaching.md

 Especially bringing the club strategy all the way from the offices to the training pitch is a difficult step.
 These departments are often divided and normally the technical staff working with the team and players are not introduced to the main visions preventing a fully successful transparency in the club.

 “The sustainable model” is more or less turned upside down compared to ‘The short-term model’.
-As the club in the sustainable model will plan its vision, strategy, philosophy, methodology, recruitment strategy and Academy Master Plan before hiring the head coach.
+As the club in the sustainable model will plan its vision, strategy, philosophy, methodology, recruitment strategy and Academy Master Plan before hiring the head coach

-**The sustainable model: **
+**The sustainable model**

 Club Vision & Strategy → Philosophy (style of play) → Methodology → Recruitment Strategy → Academy Master Plan / Youth Development → Head Coach → Transfers